nguyenmanhha/tntnet-architectures/README.md

 # tntnet-architectures
 Suggestions for tntnet setups for mvc and microservice architectures.
 See http://www.tntnet.org/

+## Getting Started  for tntnet 2
+Will be added later.

-## Getting Started
+## Getting Started  for tntnet 3
 Pre-requisites (required packages/libs ...) can be found at http://www.tntnet.org/.
-Depending on which arc you want to use, cd to /mvc or /micro directory.
+Depending on which arc you want to use, cd to ./tntnet3/mvc or ./tntnet3/micro directory.
 Then execute:

 * automake
 * ./configure